alloy-rs/book/vocs/docs/pages/guides/speed-up-using-u256.md

 It uses a `FlashBotsMultiCall` contract from the [Flashbots simple-arbitrage repo](https://github.com/flashbots/simple-arbitrage) to atomically execute a swap between Uniswap and Sushiswap WETH/DAI pools.

-You can execute this simulation by running:
+You can execute this simulation by running the following command on the examples repo:

 ```
-cargo run --example alloy_simulation
+cargo run --package examples-advanced --bin alloy_simulation
 ```

 It should produce: